(Video) Jannik Sinner Confronts Umpire Amid Boos Before Opponent Shows Incredible Sportsmanship at Australian Open

 During the second set, when Sinner was leading 3-1 and was serving, a fan yelled: “Come on Eliot, knock out Sinner, and send him home for dinner.”
 The four-time Grand Slam champion, just like last year, struggled a lot due to cramps in the extreme heat.

-As the Australian Open Heat Stress Scale hit 5, the play was temporarily suspended as the officials closed the room.
-After about 10 minutes, the players were back on court again, and this saw Sinner ending the match in his favor in three hours and 45 minutes.
+As the Australian Open Heat Stress Scale hit 5, play was temporarily suspended as the officials closed the room.
+After about 10 minutes, the players were back on court again, and this saw Sinner ending the match in his favor after three hours and 45 minutes.